joneslikoro/challenge-ap-backend/README.md

 - No external help or collaboration allowed
 - You must use your own device and internet connection
 - All code must be written and submitted during the challenge session
+- You may use AI Assistants such as ChatGPT

 ---